Ronald Hergert

 Ron's brother, Mick Hergert, was also a standout athlete at Jefferson.

-Ron went on to attend Lewis & Clark College (1961-1965), where he was was four-year letter winner as a basketball, football and baseball player.
+Ron attended Lewis & Clark College (1961-1965), where he was a four-year letter winner as a basketball, football, and baseball player.
 Ron was selected to the First Team All-Northwest Conference Baseball Team.
 Ron was inducted into the Lewis & Clark College Sports Hall of Fame in 1998.

 Throughout his career, Ron was honored with multiple professional awards.
 In addition to practicing law, Ron served as a Pro-Tem Judge in the Clackamas County Family Law court from 1990 through 2010.